It’s interest on money you borrow specifically to buy investments like:

 Your modified adjusted gross income (AGI) is more than:

 $250,000 for married filing jointly

 However, when you prepare your taxes, you can designate these types of income as investment income:

 Long-term capital gains

-However, after you decide this, you won’t receive the lower tax rates that qualified dividends and long-term capital gains usually receive.
+Then, you can include this amount when figuring your net investment income.
+However, you won’t receive the lower tax rates that those receive.
 They will now be taxed at the same rate as all your other income.
 The advantage of this is that you'll be able to deduct more investment interest.

 You deduct investment interest on Schedule A with your other itemized deductions.
 To deduct investment interest, you must file a Form 4952 with your return.
 On this form, figure these: